L-Steinmacher/next-blog/src/_posts/langchain-and-beyond.md

 projects.

-We trained our app on articles based on preset locations to provide up-to-date travel recommendations from Atlas Obscura and Eater.com, utilizing the Google Maps API.
+We trained our app on articles based on preset locations to provide up-to-date travel recommendations from [Atlas Obscura](https://www.atlasobscura.com/) and [Eater](https://seattle.eater.com/), utilizing the Google
+Maps API.
 The idea was to allow a user to select any location from the Google Maps API and receive up-to-date travel information based on the selected sites.
 What we ended up with was more of a proof of concept, in which we had